maitreyak/APUE_Book_Solutions/chapter3.md

 vagrant@precise64:/vagrant/advC$ cat output_file
 SUCCESS
 ```
 During the execution of the program you can check the all open file descriptors by the pid by looking in /proc/{pid}/fd directory.
-Or just use the lsod -p <pid> command to see all open files (& file descrioptors).
+Or just use the lsof -p <pid> command to see all open files (& file descrioptors).

 # 3.3
 # Assume that a process executes the following three function calls.
 Draw the resulting picture, similar to Figure 3.8.
 Which descriptors are affected by an fcntl on fd1 with a command of F_SETFD?
 Which descriptors are affected by an fcntl on fd1 with a command of F_SETFL?